Here are 17 tips on how to motivate your engineers to create a kickass culture and deliver top-notch products.

-For more tips, check out the engineering culture qualities supported by Elon Musk.
+For extra inspiration, check out the engineering culture qualities backed by Elon Musk himself.

-You don’t tell pro athletes to train in a weight facility with 50-year-old equipment.
-Because the rusted weights can come crashing down on them and end their careers.
+You wouldn’t ask professional athletes to train in a gym with 50-year-old equipment.
+It’s because rusty weights could come crashing down on them and end their careers.

-Even more, owners collect big paychecks from their athlete’s hard work.
-Yet, imagine them not protecting their athletes, or as harsh as it sounds, their assets.
-Where’s the logic in this?…
+Moreover, owners earn big paychecks from their athletes’ hard work.
+Yet, imagine them not safeguarding their athletes or, as harsh as it may sound, their assets.
+Where’s the logic?

-The same concept applies to engineers.
-No engineer wants to use old computers.
-If you’ve ever had to use CAD on an outdated computer, you’d know it’s a nightmare.
-I’ve done it before, and I wanted to break my machine in frustration.
-I also thought the following to myself as a working engineer:
+The same idea holds for engineers.
+No engineer wants to mess around with outdated computers.
+If you’ve ever attempted CAD on an old computer, you know it’s a total nightmare.
+I’ve been there, and I wanted to hurl my computer against the wall.
+As an engineer on the job, I also thought:

-“Am I even respected, given everyone is okay with me working on such an old machine?
-Yet, they keep handing me more projects with tight deadlines to design and draft.”
+“Do they even respect me, considering everyone is okay with me working on such an old machine?
+And yet, they keep assigning me more projects with tight deadlines to design and draft.”

-My computer certainly affected my motivation.
-What’s worse was, I voiced my frustrations and management did nothing for months on end.
+That computer seriously sapped my motivation.
+To make matters worse, I voiced my concerns, and management did zilch for months on end.

-So, I suggest asking engineers about the tools THEY prefer to use.
-And if you can’t meet them halfway, you can’t expect max productivity from them either.
+I suggest asking engineers about the tools they’d like to use.
+If you can’t meet them halfway, don’t expect their best performance either.

 #3 Offer competitive pay

-You always get what you pay for.
-If you want insanely motivated talent, then pay top dollar.
-Because great engineers, like 10x engineers, don’t grow on trees.
-I’ve even discussed the difficulties of hiring amazing engineers.
-It’s no cakewalk.
+You get what you pay for.
+If you want extremely motivated talent, then pay top dollar.
+Stellar engineers, especially 10x engineers, are rare gems.
+Remember, hiring amazing engineers is no easy feat.

-Imagine engineer ‘A’ sees his buddy make $100,000 more than him doing the same work at a different company.
-Engineer ‘A’ will then probably jump ship and switch companies.
-Now, imagine if this buddy works in the same company.
-The amount of anger Engineer ‘A’ would have would be unworldly.
+Picture engineer ‘A’ discovering that their buddy makes $100,000 more for the same work at another company.
+Engineer ‘A’ will probably jump ship.
+Now, imagine if this buddy works at the same company—Engineer ‘A’ would be livid.

-As a result, engineer ‘A’ would shut down and lose all motivation to work.
-This isn’t surprising either.
-Like every professional, engineers want to feel respected for their contributions.
-And money is a great signal of respect.
+Engineer ‘A’ would shut down and lose all motivation to work.
+It’s no surprise, really.
+Like anyone, engineers want respect for their efforts, and money is a potent symbol of that.

 #4 Provide autonomy